 - Re Walker Deceased EWHC 71 – Assisted during pupillage with a probate case concerning testamentary capacity and knowledge and approval in circumstances where the deceased had suffered a fatal brain tumour and psychosis, and established that the correct test for testamentary capacity is the test set out in Banks v Goodfellow

 - Loring v The Woodland Trust EWHC 4400 (Ch) and EWCA Civ 1314 – Assisted during pupillage with the trial and appeal of a will construction claim addressing the impact of section 8A of the Inheritance Tax Act 1984 on the passing of nil rate bands under a will.

 Sophia has extensive experience in insolvency and company law disputes, including claims regarding insolvent estates, bankruptcy, company and partnership insolvency and shareholder disputes.

 Her recent work includes:

-- Durkan v Patel EWHC 3231 (Ch) – Acting for the trustee in bankruptcy in an application to impugn transactions under sections 423, 339 and 284 of the Insolvency Act 1986
+- Durkan v Patel EWHC 3231 (Ch) – Acted for the trustee in bankruptcy in an application to impugn transactions under sections 423, 339 and 284 of the Insolvency Act 1986

-- Wastell v Bailey-Flitter (2018) – Acting for the respondents in an unfair prejudice petition between shareholders and directors of a prep school
+- Wastell v Bailey-Flitter (2018) – Acted for the respondents in an unfair prejudice petition between shareholders and directors of a prep school

-- Hurd v TPL Holdings All ER (D) 266 – Assisting during pupillage with defending an application to strike out a section 994 petition.
+- Hurd v TPL Holdings All ER (D) 266 – Assisted during pupillage with defending an application to strike out a section 994 petition.